 Who are the benefactors?

-Children’s Services Advisory Council, Title I – School District of Indian River County Federal Programs, United Way, John’s Island Community Service League, and the Jake Owen Foundation.
+Children’s Services Advisory Council, Title I – School District of Indian River County Federal Programs, United Way, John’s Island Community Service League, Quail Valley Charities, and the LJ Foundation.

 Who are the participants?